Skip to content

 1.1.1 What is nf-core?

-nf-core is a community effort to collect a curated set of analysis workflows built using the workflow language Nextflow.
+nf-core is a community effort to collect a curated set of analysis pipelines built using the workflow language Nextflow.

-nf-core provides a standardised set of best practices, guidelines, and templates for building and sharing bioinformatics workflows.
-These workflows are designed to be modular, scalable, and portable, allowing researchers to easily adapt and execute them using their own data and compute resources.
+nf-core provides a standardised set of best practices, guidelines, and templates for building and sharing bioinformatics pipelines.
+These pipelines are designed to be modular, scalable, and portable, allowing researchers to easily adapt and execute them using their own data and compute resources.

-The community is a diverse group of bioinformaticians, developers, and researchers from around the world who collaborate on developing and maintaining a growing collection of high-quality workflows.
-These workflows cover a range of applications, including transcriptomics, proteomics, and metagenomics.
+The community is a diverse group of bioinformaticians, developers, and researchers from around the world who collaborate on developing and maintaining a growing collection of high-quality pipelines.
+These pipelines cover a range of applications, including transcriptomics, proteomics, and metagenomics.

 nf-core is published in Nature Biotechnology: Nat Biotechnol 38, 276–278 (2020).
 Nature Biotechnology